tanvirnwu/tanvirnwu.github.io/index.md

     <button class="role-badge" type="button">Research Fellow</button>
     <div class="hero-description-block">
       <p class="hero-description hero-description--clamped" id="hero-description">
-        Doctoral research fellow focused on data-driven problem solving and impactful storytelling.
-I blend analytics, dashboards, and databases to uncover insights, influence decisions, and build practical solutions for teams and clients.
+        Tanvir is a doctoral research fellow at Kyungpook National University (KNU), South Korea, doing research in Robot Manipulation under the supervision of Prof. Sangtae Ahn in his BrainAI Lab.
+Tanvir completed his MS in Computer Science and Engineering at Sungkyunkwan University (SKKU) in South Korea, where he served as a Graduate Research Assistant at the VIS2KNOW Lab under the supervision of Prof. Khan Muhammad.
+He has been recognized for his exceptional potential and awarded the prestigious Global Korea Scholarship (GKS).
+        <button class="hero-read-more" type="button" aria-haspopup="dialog">…Read more</button>
       </p>
-      <button class="hero-read-more" type="button" aria-haspopup="dialog">…Read more</button>
     </div>
     <div class="skill-pills">
       <span class="skill-pill">Computer Vision</span>